 Ticket Prices to Lamphun

-Train tickets purchased on online for the Bangkok to Lamphun route cost 200 to 250 THB more per ticket than purchasing the same ticket at the train station in Thailand.
+Train tickets purchased on online for the Bangkok to Lamphun route cost 200 to 250 THB more per ticket than purchasing the same ticket at a train station in Thailand.

 |Seat Type||Online Price||Station Price|